Messi and Suarez support their sons as mascots in Inter Miami academy match

-- Football legends Lionel Messi and Luis Suarez graced the field as mascots for their sons as they enter the Chase Stadium
+- Football legends Lionel Messi and Luis Suarez graced the field as mascots for their sons as they entered the Chase Stadium

-- Messi’s son, Thiago, plays for Inter Miano youth team while Suarez’s son, Benjamin, features for Orlando City's academy team
+- Messi’s son, Thiago, plays for the Inter Miami youth team while Suarez’s son, Benjamin, features for Orlando City's academy team

 - Inter Miami have set a new record for the most points in a single MLS season, finishing with 74 points